 The first week of a twelve (12) week quarter or payment period, ending on Sunday of the first week, is drop/add period for all students.
 Students may officially withdraw from class during drop/add period without punitive grades or financial obligations for the classes dropped.
 Schedule changes other than as described above may incur both financial and academic penalties.
-A student who stops attending a course after the drop/add period will receive a "W." A student who stops attending a course after the mid-term, and is failing such course, will receive a grade of "WF."
+A student who stops attending a course after the drop/add period will receive a "W." A student who stops attending a course after the drop/add period will receive a "W." A student who stops attending a course, will receive a grade of "WF."